allyoushawn/machine_translation_model_service/README.md

 # Sentiment Analysis Model Service
 Illustrate using fastAPI for microservice deployment.
+This repository could serve as a standalone service or be used as one of the backend ml service for ml service gateway ([repo](https://github.com/allyoushawn/mlservice)).

+Following the following code to run the service:
 ```
 cd /path/to/microservice_example
 cd ..